-Each of the following simulation background sections begins with a brief discussion of the "purview" of that simulation.
-This is a general overview of what types of discussions that simulation might have on the topics in question.
+Each simulation's background guide contains a brief overview of that simulation's purview.
+This provides a general outline of the types of discussions each simulation might have on the topics in question.
 This is extremely important in the UN system, where a variety of different Committees and Councils may discuss different aspects of the solution to an international problem.
-Representatives should exercise great care in researching a topic, and when deliberating should focus on the piece of a problem that is considered by their simulation.
-These should be considered a guideline for the discussions of each body.
+Representatives should exercise great care in researching a topic, so that their deliberations can focus on the piece of the problem considered within their simulation's purview.
+These purview briefs should be considered as guidelines for the discussions of each body.

 An excellent example of this shifting focus is the Palestinian question.
 The First Committee might discuss aspects of the situation dealing with weapons shipments.
 At the same time, the Second Committee may discuss a variety of financing initiatives to help the Palestinian Authority.
-Similarly, the Third Committee, or in some case ECOSOC, might discuss the social and humanitarian considerations that arise from Israeli occupation of various territories.
-And the Fourth Committee may discuss the various political implications of the question of Palestine, possibly including independence issues if this is specifically encompassed in one of that committee's topics.
+Similarly, the Third Committee, or in some cases ECOSOC, might discuss the social and humanitarian considerations that arise from Israeli occupation of various territories.
+And the Fourth Committee may discuss the various political implications of the question of Palestine, possibly including independence issues if this is specifically encompassed in one of that Committee's topics.
 Only the GA Plenary Session would discuss the problem in its entirety, including the possible creation of a legal Palestinian State or member status for that State.
 The Security Council would deal with any peace and security issues that it deemed appropriate on the situation.
 Thus, it can be seen from this one situation that different aspects of a problem are regularly discussed in different bodies.
-More importantly, at the UN delegations are typically careful to only discuss those aspects relevant to their own Committee/Council, leaving other aspects for others in their delegation.
+More importantly, at the UN, delegations are typically careful to only discuss those aspects relevant to their own Committee/Council, leaving other aspects for others in their delegation.